Can I Work and Study in Australia?

 International students can engage in various types of work while studying in Australia.
 Common jobs include hospitality, retail, administration, and tutoring.
 Additionally, universities and colleges often have on-campus job opportunities specifically tailored for students, such as library assistants, research assistants, or student ambassadors.

-Related Article: How Much Does It Cost to Study Abroad in Australia?
+Related Article: Where to Study in Australia

 It is important to note that some industries, such as healthcare or childcare, may require specific qualifications or certifications.
 Make sure to research the requirements and regulations of your desired field before seeking employment.